Reviewed By

 Asbestos on Navy Ships

-Every Navy ship built between the 1930s and 1970s contained large amounts of asbestos.
-More than 300 asbestos-containing products and materials were used during construction, and – in some cases – thousands of pounds of asbestos were installed on Navy vessels.
+Every Navy ship built between the 1930s and 1970s contained large amounts of the natural mineral asbestos.
+More than 300 asbestos-containing products and materials were used during construction.
+In some cases, thousands of pounds of asbestos were installed on Navy vessels.

 Why the Navy Built Ships With Asbestos

-However, it is now recognized that the manufacturers and distributors of asbestos-containing materials were aware of the associated health risks.
+The manufacturers and distributors of asbestos-containing materials were aware of the associated health risks.
 Despite this knowledge, they failed to provide adequate safety warnings to their customers.
-Consequently, individuals working with asbestos, including Navy personnel, were often unprotected and at an elevated risk of exposure.
+Consequently, individuals working with asbestos, including Navy personnel, were often unprotected and at an elevated risk of military asbestos exposure.

 Health Risks Associated with Asbestos Exposure